 Our world class facilities include stabilizer pockets and high-speed heavy lift cranes up to 150 tonnes/165 tons.
 The Dock can accommodate vessels up to 100,000 deadweight tonnage (DWT) or about 90% of the world's ships.

 Who we are

-The EGD is a branch of Public Works and Government Services Canada (PWGSC)—a Canadian federal government department.
+The EGD is a branch of Public Services and Procurement Canada (PSPC)—a Canadian federal government department.

 Ship repair work takes place 24-hours-a-day, seven days a week, 365 days a year.
 The Dock provides a full range of ship repair services and amenities like our new stabilizer pockets.

 The EGD is a popular location for repair and refit work for:

 - bulk and general cargo vessels travelling to Alaska and the Pacific Rim

 - canadian vessels – especially the Department of National Defense and the British Columbia Ferry Corporation